swift-kim/SongPlayHistory/README.md

 ## Features

 - Show your local records and total play counts
-- Show which songs you liked or disliked
-- _(Planned)_ Integrate into the leaderboard system
+- Show 👍/👎 in the song list

 ## Installation

-Use [ModAssistant](https://github.com/Assistant/ModAssistant/releases) to get the latest stable version.
+- Use [ModAssistant](https://github.com/Assistant/ModAssistant/releases) to get the latest stable version.

 ## Notes